 As we rise to the challenges in this new decade, can we begin to shift the emphasis from individualism to integration, moving the focus from individual achievement, whether that is a person, a company or a country to connectedness, not just between each other, but between people and other living systems and between people and the living planet?

 Our minds are suffused with bushfires and floods, migration and privation, politics and polarisation - the metaphorical tyre track across the grass.
 As coaches, we can help our client companies and coachees to embrace the system view, to see their own system.
 We can ask different questions and encourage them to ask different questions, we can foment enquiry that is ‘outside in’ and ‘future back’ and invite all of us to consider what different responses might be asked of us.

-John Hill is a faculty member on the Systemic Team Coaching Diploma and a consultant coach for the Academy of Executive Coaching.
+John Hill is commercial director at the Academy of Executive Coaching.
 He is fascinated by human behaviour, what makes us the way we are and what can make us different and better versions of ourselves, not only individually, but collectively and in our organisations.
 Enthused about getting people to think, reflect and engage with their behaviour patterns and culture, his aim is that of delivering real value for all their stakeholders.
 His belief is that coaching and team coaching is one of the best contexts in which this can happen to great effect.